-Type 1 Diabetes occurs due to the lack of insulin production by the pancreatic cells.
+It occurs due to the lack of insulin production by the pancreas.
 It has a genetic predisposition, sets in rapidly and at an early age (commonly in childhood itself), and is usually not related to lifestyle factors and weight.
-The cause is linked to the destruction of the insulin-producing cells of the pancreas by the body’s immune system due to an inherent recognition error (called Autoimmune response).
+The cause is linked to the destruction of the insulin-producing cells of the pancreas by the body’s immune system due to an inherent recognition error (autoimmune disorder).
 The treatment requires taking Insulin (so also called Insulin Dependent Diabetes Mellitus: IDDM).

 Prediabetes (also called Impaired Glucose Tolerance) is a state when blood sugar is raised but not enough to qualify as diabetes, but increasing the risk of developing diabetes.
 An oral glucose tolerance test-OGGT (fasting sugar followed by 75gms glucose intake and a post-2-hour blood glucose test) may be done to confirm diabetes in cases in whom fasting blood sugar is persistently in the pre-diabetic range.
 OGGT is also done to confirm or diagnose Gestational diabetes.